 - Enter your full name as stated in the tax return document.

 - Enter the business name if you have it different from your full name.
 For example, if you are a freelancer, you might be doing business under your own name or use a specific name (in case you don’t want your personal data to be shown publicly).

 - Choose the type of your business.
 Here are a few examples: sole proprietorship, partnership, C or S corporation, trust/estate, limited liability company.
-Most independent freelancers are classified as sole proprietorship.
+Most independent freelancers are classified as a sole proprietorship.

 - Exemptions.
 This field should be left blank if you are a freelancer as you are not qualified for exemptions.

-- Some personal data are needed at this step such as street address, city, state, and zip code.
+- Some personal data are needed at this step such as a street address, city, state, and zip code.
 It is advisable to put the same information you usually put in the tax return document.

-- At this point, you might leave the information about requester’s name and address but it is optional.
+- At this point, you might leave the information about the requester’s name and address but it is optional.

 - Independent freelancers must provide their tax identification number which in most cases will be their Social Security Number (SSN) or (sometimes) Employer Identification Number (EIN).